konmik/satellite/README.md

 ## Introduction

-If you are familiar with my [Nucleus](https://github.com/konmik/nucleus) library:
+If you've already seen my [Nucleus](https://github.com/konmik/nucleus) library:
 Satellite is basically the same but is much simpler because it does NOT utilize MVP pattern to do the same job.
-If you're not familiar with Nucleus, then read further.

 ### Problem